Shirley Barrett

 Shirley Barrett (1961 – 3 August 2022) was an Australian film director, screenwriter, and novelist.
-Initially Barrett was a singer in the band Fruit Pastilles from 1981-83.
-After ending her time in the band, Barrett went on to write for films.
-Her first film Love Serenade won the Caméra d'Or at the 1996 Cannes Film Festival.
-She wrote and directed two other feature films Walk the Talk (2000) and South Solitary (2010).
+From 1981 to 1983, Barrett was a singer in the band Fruit Pastilles.
+After ending her time in the band, she became a film maker.
+Her first feature, Love Serenade, won the Caméra d'Or at the 1996 Cannes Film Festival.
+She wrote and directed two other feature films, Walk the Talk (2000) and South Solitary (2010).

 Barrett's script for South Solitary was awarded multiple prizes, including the Queensland Premier's Prize and the West Australian Premier's Prize.
-Her first novel Rush Oh!
-(2016) was shortlisted for the 2016 Indie Awards for Debut Fiction and the 2016 Nita May Dobbie Award, and long-listed for the 2016 Baileys Women's Prize for Fiction.
-Her second novel The Bus on Thursday was released in 2018.
+Her first novel, Rush Oh!
+(2016), was shortlisted for the 2016 Indie Awards for Debut Fiction and the 2016 Nita May Dobbie Award, and long-listed for the 2016 Baileys Women's Prize for Fiction.
+Her second novel, The Bus on Thursday, was released in 2018.

 Early life and education

 Barrett was born in Melbourne in 1961.
 In 1985, she moved to Sydney, where she studied screenwriting at the Australian Film, Television and Radio School (AFTRS).
 In 1988, during her final year at the AFTRS she made a short film entitled Cherith which won the Australian Film Institute Award for Best Short Fiction.